 Before taking out a debt consolidation loan, it’s important to get expert advice.
 Also, it’s crucial to be aware that you shouldn’t pay a penny to any creditor unless you’re completely satisfied that they can prove you owe them what they are claiming from you.
 This is where we come in.
-The experts at Consumer Law Barristers will provide trusted legal advice on your options and can help you to escape debt for good.
+The experts at CLB Direct will provide trusted legal advice on your options and can help you to escape debt for good.

 What is debt consolidation?

 If you have several existing debts (for example, credit card borrowing, overdrafts and personal loans) and you are struggling to cope with your repayments, debt consolidation may seem like an attractive option.
 This involves taking out additional credit in the form of a new loan that allows you to combine all your other debts into one ‘lump sum’.
 Doing this means you only have one repayment to deal with each month, making it easier to manage your cash flow.

 There are two main types of debt consolidation loan, secured loans and unsecured loans.
 Secured loans, sometimes called ‘homeowner loans’, are secured against your property or another high-value asset such as a car.
 You might be offered one of these if you have a poor credit history or you owe a lot of money.
 These loans provide a safety net for lenders but you are at risk of losing your assets if you cannot keep up repayments.
 In contrast, unsecured loans are lent without the repayments being guaranteed against your home or any other asset.